YugabyteDB-University/YSQL-Development/README.md

 Using Gitpod, you can run the notebook files in an on-demand VS Code, browser based environment. 😎

-This repository contains the notebook files for YSQL Development, a free course that is soon-to-be available at [university.yugabyte.com](https://university.yugabyte.com).
+This repository contains the notebook files for YSQL Development, a free course that is available at [university.yugabyte.com](https://university.yugabyte.com?utm_source=gitpod&utm_medium=notebook).

 Using Gitpod, you can run the notebook files in an on-demand VS Code, browser based environment.